Green-Software-Foundation/sci/SPEC.md

 This specification describes a methodology for calculating the rate of carbon emissions for a software system; that is, its SCI score.
 The purpose of this score is to increase awareness and transparency of an application's sustainability credentials.
 The score will help software practitioners make better, evidence-based decisions during system design, development, and deployment, that will ultimately minimize carbon emissions.
 A reliable, consistent, fair and comparable measure allows targets to be defined during development and progress to be tracked.

 ## Normative references
+There are no normative references in this document.

 ## Terms and definitions